Skippers of commercial vessels need an operators licence.

 A Maritime VHF Callsign is a unique identifier for your vessel and holds important information to enable you and your vessel to be identified in an emergency.
 It belongs to a person, not a vessel.

 Except in an emergency, it is a legal requirement for any person operating a VHF or SSB marine radio to hold an appropriate operator's qualification.
-To book a Maritime VHF Radio Operator course click here
+To choose the best VHF course for you, click here for more information to help you decide.

 DSC means Digital Selective Calling - this system is perhaps